Josh Chapman: Professional career

-2012 NFL Draft

-Chapman was drafted in the fifth round (136th overall) by the Indianapolis Colts in the 2012 NFL Draft.
+Chapman was selected in the fifth round (136th overall) by the Indianapolis Colts in the 2012 NFL draft.
 He was the sixth of eight Crimson Tide players to be selected that year.

-Indianapolis Colts

 The Colts signed Chapman to a four-year, $2.3 million deal.
+He missed his rookie season due to injury.
 He played 13 games in the 2013 season and made 20 tackles and defended one pass.
 In the 2014 season, he appeared in all 16 games and started 15.
 On the season, he had 25 total tackles and one forced fumble.
 On September 5, 2015, Chapman was waived by the Colts.

 Post-playing career

 After his time with the Colts, Chapman joined the Alabama coaching staff as an assistant strength coach.